github-ics/Punishing-Gray-Raven-Numerical-Simulation_PGRNS/README.md

 ## Contributing
 Welcome for players who is into the PGR and good at coding simulation programs.

+This project accepts using Ai-assisted programming, but if you directly use tools such as GPT to code, it is best to explain the situation when submitting to ensure compatibility and robustness.

 Note: If editing the projrct, please push your improvement of program to testBranch!!!

 >small note: